pmetzger/simh-docs/docs/simh_faq.md

 in compatibility mode) tries to change the MAC of the network card to AA-00-04-xx-xx-xx.
-Nor can you preset the wireless MAC address to the anticipated target DECNET address using something like SMAC to get DECNET to work - DECNET will see the MAC already preset to the required DECNET address and generate an invalid media (duplicate address) fault.
+Nor can you preset the wireless MAC address to the anticipated target DECNET address using something like SMAC to get DECNET to work; DECNET will see the MAC already preset to the required DECNET address and generate an invalid media (duplicate address) fault.